datawire/mdk_flask_sample/README.md

 - get your Datawire Token using the "Copy Token" button in the left sidebar
 - set DATAWIRE_TOKEN in your environment

-To run the example, you'll probably want to use a virtualenv.
+To run the example, you'll probably want to use a virtualenv, and you'll definitely need datawire_mdk 2.0.33.
 After setting that up:

 - pip install datawire_mdk flask blinker
 - python monolith.py